-The framework is presented in a technical brief entitled, Developing and Evaluating Programs for Early-Stage Entrepreneurs: Describing Science and Technology-Based Venture Development.
+The foundational framework is presented in the technical brief Developing and Evaluating Programs for Early-Stage Entrepreneurs: Describing Science and Technology-Based Venture Development.

 Dimensions of Venture Development